bubkod/TF2-bs/README.md

-Try to update insomniaHUD as frequent as possible!
+Try to update insomniaHUD as frequent as possible (new updates are always getting pushed)

 To do that you'll need to install git at the link below